 18.5.4.
 Compilation of revenue payable by non-residents

-We take the Use table weighting for exports amount of tax and further allocate it according to overseas tourism numbers of tourist to (tourist+buiness)
+We take the Use table weighting for exports amount of tax and further allocate it according to overseas tourism numbers of tourist to (tourist+buiness).

 18.5.5.
 Compilation of revenue broken down by payer for years before 2008

-The methodology used to compile UTs under NACE Rev. 2 for 2000 to 2007 is not trivial.
-Firstly and obviously values for activity codes headings with a one-to-one match are copied directly, about 2/3rd’s of all matches were of this type.
+To comply with the spirit of EU Regulation (EU) 691/2011 we have endeavoured to make available a continuous series of environment tax estimates from 2000 onward.
+To facilitate this it has been necessary to compile the UTs for 2000 to 2007 under the NACE Rev. 2 classification as UTs for those years are currently only published in Ireland under the older NACE Rev. 1.1 classification of economic activity.
+Firstly, values for activity codes headings with a one-to-one match are copied directly, about two thirds of all matches were of this type.
 Where mismatches occur two methods are adopted.
 Specifically, many-to-one matches from NACE Rev. 1.1 to Rev 2. are simple aggregations.
 For one-to-many activity code headings matched from Rev. 1.1 to Rev 2 a split of the Rev. 1.1 amount was needed.
 The weights used to allocate the single NACE Rev. 1.1 amount in the UT to many NACE Rev 2 amounts was derived from the corresponding split of the United Kingdom’s UT for relevant year.
 Because of the two-way structure of the UT the allocation was applied both row wise and column wise to arrive at a valid two-way allocation.
 This highly intricate procedure was programmed in SAS to ensure the structure of the two-way transformations applied were identical across all years 2000-2007, in other words only the within year weights changed from year to year.
 The resulting NACE Rev. 2 UT was then used as described earlier to compile the environment taxes estimates for the years 2000 to 2007.
+Backcasting was also required for the year 1995 to 1999.
+These years were generated using a time series model.
+Specifically we applied curvilinear time trend (PROC Forecast in SAS) to each reversed NACE Rev. 2 sub-series within the energy and transport tax categories.
+These values were then proportionately adjusted so that the within year totals for that tax category agreed with the value in the NTL.

 18.6.
 Adjustment